pgbackrest/pgbackrest/README.md

 Recovery settings in recovery.conf options can be specified with this option.
 See http://www.postgresql.org/docs/X.X/static/recovery-config.html for details on recovery.conf options (replace X.X with your database version).
 This option can be used multiple times.

 Note: `restore_command` will be automatically generated but can be overridden with this option.
-Be careful about specifying your own `restore_command` as PgBackRest is designed to handle this for you.
-Target Recovery options (recovery_target_name, recovery_target_time, etc.) are generated automatically by PgBackRest and should not be set with this option.
+Be careful about specifying your own `restore_command` as pgBackRest is designed to handle this for you.
+Target Recovery options (recovery_target_name, recovery_target_time, etc.) are generated automatically by pgBackRest and should not be set with this option.

 Recovery settings can also be set in the `restore:recovery-setting` section of pg_backrest.conf.
 For example:
 ```